monjit-TAM/PortfolioAnalyser/replit.md

 ### UI/UX Design

 The application features a premium, professional design with a focus on a single-page experience.
 The sidebar has been removed, and all functionality, including file upload, is integrated into the main page.
-It utilizes clean, professional styling with the Alphalens logo consistently used for branding.
+It utilizes clean, professional styling with the Alphalens logo (250px width) positioned in the top-right corner for branding.
+The layout is optimized for compactness with minimal whitespace to fit the entire homepage within one screen view.
 The upload section features a streamlined design without background gradients for a more refined appearance.
 Informational content, such as CSV format requirements and features, is presented concisely or in expandable sections.
+A professional footer displays disclaimer text and company details including registered office, email (hello@thealphamarket.com), and phone (+91-91089 67788).

 ## External Dependencies